Rakeela/dragora-notes/CHEM131.md

 (Commentary:  Oh dear, there's a difference between the teacher and the book.)
 Cycloalkanes are numbered with arogens (?) having priority over halogens.
 So for instance, something the book labeled as 1-chloro-3-ethylcyclohexane has been labeled by the teacher as 3-chloro-1-ethylcyclohexane.

+(Commentary:  My neck is weakening.
+I need potassium.
+Or for the class to end.
+I'm impatient for that.
+Is this really going to last another 40 minutes?
+There is not 40 minutes of content left!)

 ---
 Back to [[college-notes]]